markuskimius/getopt-py/README.md

 Python already has several argument parers.
 But the [C-style getopt parser] that comes with the standard Python library does not take advantage of the flexible syntax of a script language.
 And the [argparse] parser does not allow for the ordered processing of the arguments.
-This library was ported from [getopt-tcl] to fill this gap.
+This library was ported to Python from [getopt-tcl] to fill this gap.

 ## Features